NYCPlanning/ann/yearbuilt 2019-11/README.md

 <p>This is an effort to research and hopefully correct longstanding issues
 with PLUTO's YearBuilt field.
-Since LPC believes it substantially has the correct dates, the plan is to correct PLUTO's YearBuilt using LPC's Date_High, provided that there is only one building on a lot.</p>
+Since LPC believes it substantially has the correct dates, the plan is to correct PLUTO's YearBuilt using LPC's Date_High, provided that there is only one building on a lot.
+This is unless we have reason to believe the building has been demolished and/or rebuilt (rare with landmarks, but it happens).</p>

 <p>As of this writing, this process produces a file for further verification.
 It does not directly make any corrections to PLUTO.</p>